-Starting the Engine - Carbureted Models
+Starting the Engine

-- If you do not understand how a specific control functions, or have not yet thoroughly read the Features & Controls section, do so now. - Do NOT attempt to operate the tractor without first becoming familiar with the location and function of all controls. - While sitting in the operator's seat, engage the parking brake and make sure the PTO switch is disengaged and the ground speed control levers are locked in the neutral position. - A warm engine may not require choking.
-Set the engine throttle control to FAST throttle position.
-Then fully close the choke by pulling the knob OUT fully. - 3.
-Insert the key into the ignition switch and turn it to START. - 4.
-After the engine starts, gradually open the choke (push knob down fully).
-Reduce to half throttle speed and allow engine to warm.
-Warm up the engine by running it for atleast a minute before engaging the PTO switch or driving the rider. - 5.
-After warming the engine always operate the unit at FULL throttle when mowing.
+- If you do not understand how a specific control functions, or have not yet thoroughly read the Features & Controls section, do so now. - Do NOT attempt to operate the tractor without first becoming familiar with the location and function of all controls. - 1.
+While sitting in the operator's seat, engage the parking brake and make sure the PTO switch is disengaged and the ground speed control levers are locked in the neutral position. - 2.
+Set the throttle to middle position (set throttle to FULL when starting in cold weather). - 3.
+Turn the key to the HEAT/RUN position.
+Hold the key to turn the glow plug indicator light on and activate the glow plugs. - 4.
+Wait until the glow plug indicator light turns off, then turn the key to START.
+If the engine does not start immediately, move the throttle control to FULL.
+NOTE: Do not crank the engine continuously for more than 30 seconds.
+Allow the starter motor to cool for two minutes before cranking the engine again. - 5.
+After the engine starts, move the engine throttle control to SLOW.
+Warm up the engine by running it for at least a minute. - 6.
+Move the throttle to FULL before engaging the PTO switch or driving the machine.